ThinhNguyen1211/proptimizer/README.md

-# proptimizer
+# Proptimizer extension
-extension to optimize prompt and web to store template prompt
+Extension to optimize prompt and web to store template prompt